MpStyle/wilde/README.md

 - Color highlight on monaco editor
 - Add capability to resize sidebar
 - Add capability to open a file
-- Add shortcut open a folder
+- Add keyboard shortcut to open a folder
-- Add shortcut open a file
+- Add keyboard shortcut to open a file
 - Add confimation dialog when try to close an modified editor
 - Add hamburger menu to use as window menu
 - Add git color highlight on filenames